 “Williston has such a great community and Ms. Talbot has been such a great mentor to me,” she said.
 “I wanted to stay involved with hockey after college, and working at Williston allowed me to continue that while developing my skills as an educator, something I was also passionate about.”
 TF graduated from Union College.

 “The team bonds in many ways,” she said.
-“It can be from day-to-day practices, lifts, and video.
+“It can be from day-to-day practices, lifts, and film.
 Also, more fun things like tournaments, family meals, activities, friendship bracelets, hat swaps and so much more.”

 There’s another reason TF values her role as a coach and mentor so strongly.

-“Growing up, I did not have many female coaches,” so I hope to be to the girls the coach I always wished I had,” she said.
+“Growing up, I did not have many female coaches, so I hope to be to the girls the coach I always wished I had,” she said.

-Riley Stocker, a sophomore plays center on the team.
+Riley Stocker, a sophomore, plays center on the team.
 She chose Williston to play ice hockey because she felt at home with the coaches and players.

 “I decided to come to Williston for ice hockey because of the team culture,” she said.
 “We are all here for the same reason, to get better each and everyday and play the sport we love.”